fastlane/docs/docs/actions.md

   `glob` | Glob pattern for finding image files `alpha_channel` | Keeps/adds an alpha channel to the icon (useful for android icons) `shield_gravity` | Position of shield on icon.
 Default: North - Choices include: NorthWest, North, NorthEast, West, Center, East, SouthWest, South, SouthEast
   `shield_no_resize` | Shield image will no longer be resized to aspect fill the full icon.
-Instead it will only be shrinked to not exceed the icon graphic
+Instead it will only be shrunk to not exceed the icon graphic

 </details>